department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 [See the complete list of tests and fees](https://inquiry.vba.va.gov/weamspub/buildSearchNE.do).

-### We won’t pay you back for certain fees and costs.
+### We won’t pay you back for certain fees and costs

 **These include:**